-Cindy is an information resource management professional with over 33 years of service at Syracuse University.
-She is highly respected on campus, earned from her accomplishments in project management, creative problem-solving and leadership.
+Cindy is an information resource management professional at Syracuse University.
+She is highly respected on campus, earned from her long tenure and numerous accomplishments in project management, creative problem-solving and leadership.

 As a Senior Project Manager at Enterprise Process Support since 2002, her roles as project manager and business analyst have included numerous Peoplesoft Student Administration projects, design and implementation of the first generation student assessment system as required by the National Council for Accreditation of Teacher Education (NCATE), provisioning applicants with access to MySlice, and implementation of on-line grading for faculty.
-Since then, her work as Interim Manager for Identity Management continues to capitalize on her knowledge of SU, its business processes and the systems that support them in order to manage a reliable source of directory, account management and provisioning services.
+Her work in Identity Management from 2008 - 2016 capitalized on her knowledge of SU, its business processes and the systems that support them in order to manage a reliable source of directory, account management and provisioning services.

 Prior to joining the Enterprise Process Support group, Cindy worked as a project manager and prototype lead for the implementation the Student Financials (Bursar) component of PeopleSoft.
 As Associate Registrar for Student Information Systems, she pioneered the role of functional business analyst for the implementation of Student Records, the first major module of Peoplesoft deployed at Syracuse University.
 In addition to defining the academic structure, and mapping the conversion of legacy transcript data to the new system, she managed the transformation of the registration process from an in-person operation with a tradition of students waiting in long lines, to a self-service web-based process.